 The Harvard University RCR course is open to all Harvard-affiliated researchers and research staff, offered two times a year (January and August).
 RCR is a highly recommended “best practices” course for those desiring to deepen their knowledge of ethical research and responsible conduct.
 It is also an excellent professional opportunity for anyone interested in furthering a career in research.
 This particular course fulfills the National Science Foundation (NSF) and National Institutes of Health (NIH) requirements for formal RCR instruction.

-The course is eight hours long, with significant researcher facilitation and administrative support, and uses discussions and case studies to examine basic ethical and regulatory requirements for conducting research.
+The course is twelve hours long, with significant researcher facilitation and administrative support, and uses discussions and case studies to examine basic ethical and regulatory requirements for conducting research.

 Topics covered include research misconduct; responsible authorship and publication; mentor-mentee relationships; conflicts of interest; peer review; data acquisition and management; ownership of data and biological samples; and collaborations.